dp-next/wp3-d-quest-protocol/README.md

 # wp3-d-quest-protocol: Protocol for collecting data for the questionnaire

-This repository and associated website contain details about how the data was collected for the DP-Next questionnaire.
+This repository and connected website contain details about how the data was collected for the DP-Next questionnaire.